KingOfMath/CS4160-BlockChain-Syscoin/README.md

 This is done last to help prevent CPU exhaustion denial-of-service attacks.

 ### 3)Consensus Script Check
+Check whether the script fits the requirement of the Syscoin input script

 ### 4)Finalize Check
+Check inputs from mempool and chcache check whether it is a syscoin transcation check syscoin inputs check whether there is a duplicate

 ### 5)Accept Transaction in MemPool
 This part mainly decides when we accept a transaction.